 How does your diet change during Ramadan?
 Do you usually eat breakfast and dinner as normal, or do these meals change to accommodate for skipping meals during daylight hours?

-As keto means I’m on a very low carb diet, I usually find Ramadan even harder – quick ‘fuel’ foods such as a slice of bread or a bowl of noodles are off limits, so I need to plan carefully.
+Keto means I’m on a very low carb diet, I usually find Ramadan even harder – quick ‘fuel’ foods such as a slice of bread or a bowl of noodles are off-limits, so I need to plan carefully.

 For breakfast (Suhoor or Sehri), I usually have a bowl of Greek yoghurt with berries, topped with ‘Munch’ – these are clusters of nuts, seeds and dried berries that also make a great snack.
 I usually also eat a handful of dates for the natural sugar they provide.
 Finally, I sneak in a morning coffee as I’m not able to have one during the day.

-When deciding on breakfast, I also have to be very wary of time – I need to say my morning prayers before I leave for work; however, as soon as I’ve said my first prayer, I’m unable to eat until the sun has set, meaning I need to eat very early in the morning.
+When deciding on breakfast, I also have to be very wary of time – I need to say my morning prayers; however, as soon as I’ve said my first prayer, I’m unable to eat until the sun has set, meaning I need to eat very early in the morning.

-After the sun has set and I’ve returned home, I say my evening prayer before breaking the fast.
+After the sun has set, I say my evening prayer before breaking the fast.

-First, I need to have a pinch of salt to cleanse my palate.
-This also acts as an antibacterial agent to remove any bacteria that have built up during the day as I’ve been unable to eat or drink anything since sunrise.
+First, I have a pinch of salt to cleanse my palate.
+This also acts as an antibacterial agent to remove any bacteria that has built up during the day as I’ve been unable to eat or drink anything since sunrise.

 Every Iftar is a celebration during Ramadan.
 Iftar usually involves families or communities gathering for large, traditional feasts together.
-Due to my busy lifestyle, I usually eat whatever I’ve been craving throughout the day for dinner, while limiting carbs as much as possible.
 As I’m thinking about food at least 70% of the time during Ramadan, I find myself instantly satisfied when I taste the first morsel of food at the end of the day.